Cassiano (footballer, born 1989)

-Cassiano Dias Moreira (born June 16, 1989 in Porto Alegre), or simply Cassiano, is a Brazilian footballer who plays as a forward for Portuguese club Estoril.
+Cassiano Dias Moreira (born June 16, 1989 in Porto Alegre), or simply Cassiano, is a Brazilian footballer who plays as a forward for Portuguese club Casa Pia.

 Career

 Club

 In January 2017, Cassiano joined FC Aktobe on loan.

 On 30 June 2017, Casino joined Grêmio.

 On 4 August 2022, Cassiano joined Saudi Arabian club Al-Faisaly on a one-year deal with the option to extend for a further year.

 On 26 January 2023, Cassiano joined Estoril on a one-and-a-half-year contract.